Conflict of Interest

 600. DISCLOSURE REVIEW AND DISPOSITION

 610. Initial Review.
-The Office of Legal Counsel shall review each form containing a disclosure and determine, in consultation with the Responsible Vice President, or the President relative to the disclosures described in § 550 above, whether a conflict of interest exists.
+The Office of Research Compliance shall review each form containing a disclosure and determine, in consultation with the Responsible Vice President, or the President relative to the disclosures described in § 550 above, whether a conflict of interest exists.

 620. Waiver of Conflict.
-The Office of Legal Counsel, in consultation with the Responsible Vice President, or the President under § 550, may waive the conflict and the need for a conflict management plan if they make the following written determinations:
+The Office of Research Compliance, in consultation with the Responsible Vice President, or the President under § 550, may waive the conflict and the need for a conflict management plan if they make the following written determinations:

 - That the conflict of interest is so remote that there is no significant probability for bias or undue influence on the employee’s University duties and responsibilities;